Biting the Apple

 Biting the Apple is an album led by saxophonist Dexter Gordon recorded in 1976 and released on the Danish SteepleChase label.
+The album was released in the U.S. in collaboration with Inner City Records.
+The album's title refers to Gordon's return to New York City for a 1976 performance after living abroad for many years.

 Reception

 In his review for AllMusic, Scott Yanow said "It is highly recommended, as are all of Dexter Gordon's SteepleChase recordings from this period".